PlanktoScope/setup-forklift/README.md

 The action supports the following inputs:

-- `version`: Optional, defaults to `latest`.  `latest`, `edge`, and [SemVer ranges](https://www.npmjs.com/package/semver#ranges) are supported, so instead of a [full version](https://github.com/PlanktoScope/forklift/releases) string, you can use `0.4`.
+- `version`: Required.
+[SemVer ranges](https://www.npmjs.com/package/semver#ranges) are supported, so instead of a [full version](https://github.com/PlanktoScope/forklift/releases) string, you can use `0.4`.
 This enables you to automatically get the latest backward compatible changes in the v0.4 release.

 ## Outputs